-There are “no fireworks” signs posted in all the parks in the California county where I live.
+Question: There are "No Fireworks" signs posted in all the parks in the California county where I live.
 I heard that if I go to a different county, I might be able to set off fireworks on the Fourth that aren't allowed here.
 Is that true?

-This article discusses fireworks laws in California counties.
-For more information about California state fireworks laws, see Are fireworks legal in California?
+This article discusses fireworks laws in California cities and counties.
+For more information about California state fireworks laws, see Are Fireworks Legal in California?

 For information about fireworks sales and use on Native American reservations or tribal lands, see Fireworks Sale and Use on Indian Reservations.